 How to Transition to a New Career

-So the moment is finally here: you have made up your mind, and you are ready for the leap.
+So the moment is finally here: you have made up your mind, and you are ready for the leap and get your dream job.
 What should your steps be to ensure that changing careers go as smooth as possible?
 Read ahead.

 - Research your future field.
 Read not only about what are the primary responsibilities and tasks when dealing with your dream career but also what kind of people strive there.
 It would be best to find some people from that career and discuss what they like and dislike in their job so you would have the full picture before you cut your ties with your current career.
 You can find some tips on various IT related careers and their salaries on the BitDegree Tutorials Career section.